Geometry & Sizing

 Over the top and into the thick of Les Get's worst kept singletrack secret, we were bombing.
 The geometry is aggro for a value bike with a 65º head angle, and 76º seat angle, and there's no other way to describe the Alpine Trail as friendly and easy to ride.
 The single-pivot kinematics sits the bike into the travel and preserves the geometry while braking, keeping more weight on the rear wheel and maximizing traction.
 It also has plenty of mid-stroke support to keep it riding up in the travel in the rough stuff as well as making it easier to descend in a tall, strong position without issue.
 It drives well when pumping terrain and also tracks well, with a measure of forgiveness and no harsh rebound.

 The normal protocol on a media ride is to hand out the highest tier machine, which has the lightest, most refined components and best suspension.
-In reality, the bike than most people will buy will be the lower-level clunky tank.
-In this case, we took the lower level Alpine Trail 7, and I wouldn't change a thing.
+In reality, the bike that most people will buy will be the lower-level clunky tank.
+In this case, I rode the lower level Alpine Trail 7, and I wouldn't change a thing.
 Tires are often where money is saved on lower priced bikes, yet the rarely seen 2.6" Vee tire combo had sturdy casings, soft rubber and a good tread pattern.
 I didn't feel like I was losing anything important.
 Only nicer clicky sounds from the rear hub, a crisp gear shifter, and maybe a slightly smoother dropper post with seamless actuation.
 The Alpine 7's performance is focused where it matters - for shredding down the kind of alpine trails it was made for.
 We'll have one for a full review later this year.